securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-one-planning.md

 *   **Priority 4** - Essential staff

 **Where will staff be evacuated to?**
 Identify a first-choice destination and an alternate destination for evacuation or relocation.
-Organise an emergency safe-house or safe-haven if needed.
+Organise an emergency safe house or safe haven if needed.
 Determine visa requirements, and the logistics that will be needed upon arrival.

 **How will staff be evacuated?**
 Establish a notification system and an assembly point.
 Detail the route and method of evacuation.
 Check to ensure that these routes can be travelled under emergency conditions.
 Coordinate plans with embassies, UN agencies, and other NGOs as appropriate.